Duke vs. Tennessee: Odds, spread, over/under - NCAA Tournament Second Round

 Duke vs. Tennessee Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed at different sportsbooks.
+Check out the odds, spread and over/under for this matchup posted at different sportsbooks.

 |Favorite